pizzawarrior/node-docker-sequelize/README.md

 ## Project Goals:
 * Create a simple HTTP Service using Node and Docker, and persist the data.
+* Containerize the project, with one container for the db, and another for the API

 ### This project is made with:
 - Node.js: for developing this server side application!